 - Option #3: Find secondary sources to inform designs and development or to make really good guesses about user behavior.
 Be sure to follow up and test the hypotheses later when there is more funding for research.

 - Option #4: Partner with a research firm that can recruit and conduct research on your behalf.
 Such companies, like Usability Sciences, are usually all-inclusive (recruiting, scheduling, facility, moderating, analysis, and presentation) and often work on a per-project basis.
 This gives you more control over costs and protects your headcount and HR-related expenditures.

 Recession or not, experience doesn’t stop, so neither should UX

-In the midst of all this – difficult as it may be – it’s best for a company is to keep running UX research so it can continue to help product owners and UX designers build out and modify the user experience, and quickly shift if and when economic pressure begins to impact them.
+In the midst of all this – difficult as it may be – it’s best for a company to keep running UX research so it can continue to help product owners and UX designers build out and modify the user experience and quickly shift if and when economic pressure begins to impact them.

 Keep in mind some very famous actors ended up on that cutting room floor and went on to great careers.
 Companies and researchers who remain every bit as resourceful in this field can have the same successful outcome.

 If you'd like to discuss these strategies in-depth or are looking for Research Support, drop us a note, and we'll be in touch soon.